-To be enrolled in the Bachelor of Theology program, the candidate must hold an A-Level Certificate or a Senior High School Certificate or equivalent.
+To be enrolled in the Bachelor of Theology program, the candidate must hold an A-Level Certificate or a Senior High School Certificate or equivalent, a Mature Admission Diploma.

-Students who do not hold an A-Level Certificate or a Senior High School Certificate but who hold a Junior High School Certificate or O-Level Certificate are required to follow the post-secondary diploma program.
+Students who do not hold an A-Level Certificate or a Senior High School Certificate but who hold a Junior High School Certificate or O-Level Certificate and a Bible School Diploma recognized by the Africa Theological Training Service or the Association for Pentecostal Theological Education in Africa (ATTS or APTEA) are required to follow the Post-secondary Diploma program or the Mature Admission Diploma program.